kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 **Background:**
 ---
 This framework tracks a user by making a formatted url call ('SendTag') with a cookie to a backend.
-The user is identified via a Sifo account and a UUID in the keychain.
+Registered users are identified via a Sifo account and a UUID in the keychain.
 The backend recognises the user via the cookie and the resource is tracked by the url.
+There a two types of users: Anonymous users and Orvesto panelists, who has opt-ed in to be tracked and is using a separat panelist app, called 'Sifo Internet'.
+It's optional to track all users or only panelist users.

 This framework will open the 'Sifo Internet' app at first launch, if installed.
 If the 'Sifo Internet' app is configured correctly, then the 'Sifo Internet' app will in turn open your app almost directly, with a cookie in the app url.
 This cookie will be stored by the framework.
 It will also create a UUID in the keychain.
 This UUID can be shared among your apps using a shared keychain.
 After a successfull initialisation, the framework is ready to send your tracking tags to the analytics backend.
 You can track these tags using your tools obtained from Kantar Sifo upon registration.